 Consider the following suggestions:

-- Can you eliminate or simply application complexity?
+- Can you eliminate or simplify application complexity?

 - Could you write or outsource-write some field application with less functionality and simpler UIs?
 Studies show that less than 10-20% of features of software are actually used.

 - Could you build or buy a "lite" version of products?

 - If you were to build a better product, would it be a competitive advantage?